 A credit union director since 1995, Miles has served as a director of your credit union since it first started in 2002.
 With professional experience in local government since 1986 (in South Yorkshire since 1989), he has a keen interest in social trends and developing a better understanding of local communities.

 A professionally qualified Accountant who has worked entirely in the public sector in various roles within Finance and Audit culminating in the Senior positions of Chief Finance Officer and Chief Executive Officer, latterly a Joint Chief Executive Officer for two District councils.
 In a voluntary capacity also served on the Board of another Credit Union for 3 years.
 Retired in September 2015.

-Currently a Money Advice worker in Teesside for a large social housing provider, John has had previous roles which have included housing management and tenancy enforcement.
+Currently works in education, John has had previous roles which have included money advice, housing management and tenancy enforcement.
 He has significant experience of working alongside credit unions and firmly believes they have a vital role to play in today’s financial landscape.

 A former Operational Auditor for British Coal, Les also has over 10 Years’ experience working for his local CAB office.